aep/apogy/README.md

 ## quickstart

+    docker run -p 5052:5052 ghcr.io/aep/apogy:v0

+or alternatively:

+    go install github.com/aep/apogy/cmd/apogy@latest

-let's create a model.
+Let's create a model.
-the most simple model in apogy is a jsonschema. let's also create an object of that model.
+The most simple model in apogy is a jsonschema.
+Let's also create an object of that model.

 ```yaml
 ---